 "Do you remember that Faith Promise Convention you held in Mountain Grove?" she asked.

 I did.
-It had been 10 years earlier, during our first furlough from Italy.
+It had been 10 years earlier, during our first home assignment away from Italy.
 I had known Carl and Judy Duey in college.
 So I stayed with them that weekend.
 They were starting their family.
 They were also building a house in that small southern Missouri community.

 Giving to missions in a regular, systematic way through Faith Promise was new to Mountain Grove Nazarenes.
 It was new to Carl and Judy.
 The idea is to use a monthly or weekly approach to giving funds to carry out Christ's Great Commission.

 Carl and Judy hesitated to commit themselves to such regular missions giving.
 They had young children and a house under construction.
 They felt financially strapped.
 The tithe was the most they felt they could spare.

 I only spent a weekend in Mountain Grove.
 Monday, I left that little town, not knowing what Carl and Judy had decided about a Faith Promise commitment. it sounded like they had decided to forgo giving until a more rosy future arrived and they could make the kind of financial commitment they'd like to missions.
 I hoped that, as a result of our conversations, they would at least make a token commitment.
 My deep prayer, of course, was that they would reorder their financial priorities to make what would be for them a substantial Faith Promise.
 Ten years went by.
 Here, standing in front of me, was Judy Duey.